dot-layer/blog/content/about/_index.md

 date = "2014-04-09"
 +++

-.layer is a data science oriented community that works on collaborative projects and spreads knowledge in order to promote and share a common passion.
-In Unix-like operating system, files or folders starting with a *dot* are treated as hidden.
-This name is intented to illustrate the fact that data science, machine learning and other related fields are often not enough recognised and well known by most of the people.
+.layer is a data science oriented community created for promoting collaboration and knowledge sharing among its members.
+In Unix-like operating system, files or folders starting with a *dot* are treated as hidden, invisible to the inattentive passerby.
+Much like *dot* files, data scientists at home, in their cubicle at work, or in a university basement often live in the shadows.
+Now is time to say: Hello World!

-This blog aims to share ideas about this exciting field and also promote the work and the passion shared by all the people contributing to this community.
+The objective behind this blog is to make it easy for the community members (and anybody else) to promote their work and share their thoughts and ideas related to the field of data science/machine learning.